Annapolis: America's sailing capital

 While development has taken place outside the old downtown, everything you will need is close by.
 You can cycle or even walk from the sailing clubs to downtown Annapolis (and bed and breakfasts and some hotels), or take the water Taxi or City buses.

 There is no cycling-specific infrastructure but downtown Annapolis is single lane roads with 25-30 mph (40-50 kph) speed limits, not appropriate for novice cyclists, but fine for anyone used to riding on roads with cars.
 Bring a bicycle and a lock.
 We’ll probably find time to do a group ride for everyone interested.
-The closest locations for Bike Rentals are Annapolis Velo (Road, mountain bikes) and GreenPedals (electric-assist bikes, city bikes, cruisers)
+The closest location for Bike Rentals is Annapolis Velo (Road, mountain bikes).

 We are working on negotiating rates with one of the larger hotel chains, are developing a list of local vacation rental accommodations and will be able to provide billeting for a small number of teams.
 Click the button below to access our up to date listing of local accommodations: